 In return for public disclosure and the ensuing dissemination of information, the patent holder is granted the right to make, use, sell, and authorize others to sell the patented item (35 U.S.C. §154 (1984 and Supp.
 1989)).
 The bundle of rights conferred by a patent excludes others from making, using, or selling the invention regardless of independent creation.
 Like copyright, patent rights lapse after a given period of time—20 years for utility and plant patents, 14 for design patents.
 But unlike copyright protection, during their period of applicability these rights preclude others who independently invent the same process or machine from being able to patent or market their invention.

 The subject matter of trade secret law is almost unlimited in terms of the content or subject matter that may be protected and typically relies on private measures, rather than state action, to preserve exclusivity.
 “A trade secret is any information that can be used in the operation of a business or other enterprise and that is sufficiently valuable and secret to afford an actual or potential economic advantage over others” (U.S. Legal Code, The Restatement (Third) of Unfair Competition, 1995, §39).
 The secret may be a formula for a chemical compound; a process of manufacturing, treating, or preserving materials; a pattern for a machine or other device; or a list of customers.
+Trade secrets are not registered with a government agency.

 The two major restrictions on the domain of trade secrets are the requirements of secrecy and competitive advantage.
 An intellectual work is not a secret if it is generally known within the industry, published in trade journals, reference books, etc., or readily copyable from products on the market.

 Although trade secret rights have no built-in expiration, they are extremely limited in one important respect.
 Owners of trade secrets have exclusive rights to make use of the secret only as long as the secret is maintained.
 If the secret is made public by the owner, then trade secret protection lapses and anyone can make use of it.
-Moreover, owners' rights do not exclude independent invention or discovery.
+Moreover, owners’ rights do not exclude independent invention or discovery.
 Within the secrecy requirement, owners of trade secrets enjoy management rights and are protected from misappropriation.
 This latter protection is probably the most important right granted, given the proliferation of industrial espionage and employee theft of intellectual works.
+If a trade secret is misappropriated and made public, courts may impose injunctive relief and damages.
+For example, if someone misappropriates a trade secret and publishes it on a website, courts may require deletion and payment of fines.

 The domain or subject matter of trademark is, generally speaking, the good will or good name of a company.
 A trademark is any word, name, symbol, or device, or any combination thereof, adopted by a manufacturer or merchant to identify her goods and distinguish them from goods produced by others (15 U.S.C. §1127 (1988)).
+Some marks identify services rather than products.

 A major restriction on what can count as a trademark is whether or not the symbol is used in everyday language.
 In this respect, owners of trademarks do not want their symbols to become too widely used because once this occurs, the trademark lapses.
 An example of this restriction eliminating a word from trademark protection is “aspirin”—as the word became a part of the common culture, rights to exclusively use the trademark lapsed.